 COVID-19 PCR testing is a nasal swab designed to detect the current presence of COVID-19.
 This test tells you if you currently have COVID-19 or not despite symptoms you may or may not be experiencing.

-Antibody/Serology testing is a blood test designed to detect the presence of IgG antibodies which indicate exposure to Covid-19.
-This test does not tell you if you currently have Covid-19 or not.
+Antibody/Serology testing is a blood test designed to detect the presence of IgG antibodies which indicate exposure to COVID-19.
+This test does not tell you if you currently have COVID-19 or not.
 It simply determines if you have been exposed to the virus.
-If you have the presence of antibodies in your blood, it is still possible that you are also currently Covid-19 positive.
+If you have the presence of antibodies in your blood, it is still possible that you are also currently COVID-19 positive.

-My staff and I have been working tirelessly; testing and treating Covid-19 patients as well as many other health care issues.
-I can't emphasize enough the importance of being aware of possible symptoms.
-It is critical to reach out to our office to discuss possible diagnostic tools and treatment options.
-It is important to be proactive.
+My staff and I have been working tirelessly; testing and treating COVID-19 patients since March 2020.
+As our weather changes and respiratory infections become more commonplace, I can't emphasize enough the importance of being aware of possible cold symptoms that are similar to COVID-19.
+It is critical that you reach out to our office to discuss possible diagnostic tools and treatment options.
+Being proactive makes all the difference.

-I regularly post on Instagram with Covid-19 updates on statistics and precautionary measures to minimize exposure and treat symptoms.
+I regularly post on Instagram with COVID-19 updates on statistics and precautionary measures to minimize exposure and treat symptoms.